 You can contribute between \$120 and \$5,000 per year on a before-tax basis to reimburse yourself for day care expenses for qualified dependents so that you (and your spouse, if you are married) can work or look for work.
-See "Qualifying Individuals" on page 244.
+See "Qualifying Individuals" on page 245.

 You can be reimbursed for expenses incurred through the end of the plan year in which you are enrolled.
 You can enroll as a new employee, during the Annual Enrollment period, or within 31 days of a qualified change in status.
-However, due to COVID-19, for 2020 you can enroll or prospectively change your election for any reason until October 31, 2020.
+Alternatively, you can make a change in connection with the COVID-19 guidance described under "How the Spending Accounts Work" on page 228.